lauzingaretti/pSBVB/index.md

 **PLOIDY**

+h

-hCompared to SBVB (designed for diploid organisms), **pSBVB** allows simulating meiosis in autopolyploid or allopolyploid species.
+Compared to SBVB (designed for diploid organisms), **pSBVB** allows simulating meiosis in autopolyploid or allopolyploid species.
 For that, **pSBVB** requires a matrix of dimension $h\times h$, must be consecutive integers $h$ is the ploidy level  specifying the pairing factors described above.
 To specify this matrix you must insert in file parameter:

 tells the program that the organisms used have ploidy $h$.